tensorflow/docs/site/zh-tw/README.md

 2.0 release.
 See
 [the announcement](https://groups.google.com/a/tensorflow.org/d/msg/docs/vO0gQnEXcSM/YK_ybv7tBQAJ).

-# Simplified Chinese translation guide
+# Traditional Chinese translation guide

 Some technical words in English do not have a natural translation.
 Do *not* translate the following words: